UrbanLens/UrbanLens/README.md

 ![Urban Lens Logo](/dashboard/frontend/static/dashboard/images/logo_bw.png)

 ## About
-UrbanLens is a web-based mapping application designed for photographers and urban explorers, focusing on organizing and sharing unique urban locations responsibly.
-The main features include User Authentication, Personalized Map Interface, Location Pinning, Location Details and Notes, Social Integration, and Trip Planning Tools.
+UrbanLens is a web-based mapping application designed for photographers and urban explorers, focusing on organizing and sharing urbex locations responsibly.
+Features include User Authentication, Personalized Map Interface, Location Pinning, Location Details and Notes, Social Integration, and Trip Planning Tools.
 The code leverages the power of several other technologies including Ruff for Python static analysis, HTMX for interactivity, and pre-commit for managing pre-commit hooks.

 ## Project Structure
 The project is structured following a standard Django project layout, and follows the google style guide for python.